menandmice/ansible-module/ansible/src/README.md

           functionality is created by a round-robin DNS entry.
           So, when one server is down, I just wait a little and give it a retry.
 This is what I have implemented in the API call, at the moment.
-    [X] Handle errors reported by Men&Mice Central API
+This will be tested by Carsten [X] Handle errors reported by Men&Mice Central API

 ## Generic

-[ ] Ansible plugin installer
+[X] Ansible plugin installer -> In documentation
 [X] Inline documentation for Ansible user
 [ ] General documentation for Ansible user
     - In progress